witchstit/witchst.it/survival_guide.md

 - **Dress in layers.** This is Winter 101, regulating your temperature by dressing up and down in stages.
 Remember that outer layers are easy to take on and off, but inner layers are not.
 If work makes you too warm but you're still out in the elements, try taking off one glove to regulate.
 Didn't work?
 Try both gloves.
 Still didn't work?
 Okay now you might want to shed a layer.
 Try to leave your hat on.
 - **Do not plan to sleep in your car.** Parking is near the main road, not very close to the event, and running a car can create exhaust that is a danger to others parked next to you.
 - **Do a test run** with your equipment before leaving home.
-- **Bring winter driving gear** such as snow tires.
-A snow shovel, sand (for traction), tow rope with a hook, and other tools can also prove to be very useful if it snows during the event or if your car gets stuck.
+- **Bring winter driving gear** such as: snow tires, snow shovel, sand (for traction), tow rope with a hook, and other tools can also prove to be very useful if it snows during the event or if your car gets stuck.
 Better to plan ahead than to pay for towing.
 - **Bring a sled** to transport your gear over the snow.
 - **Batteries lose charge** in the cold.
 Small electronic devices can be worn next to your skin to stay warm enough to still function.
 This includes cell phones, but also key fobs for keyless cars.
 Can your car sit for several days in extreme cold and still reliably start?
 Do you have jumper cables?
 - **Be prepared to sleep in the cold** no matter what heat source you bring.
 Do not bet your life on the effectiveness of any device you bring.
 Also, trying to heat your tent all night is not necessarily your goal.
 Most heaters recommend you do not use them overnight and getting too warm at night will make you sweat.
 Relying on localized heat (like a hot water bottle tucked by your feet / crotch) rather than heating your entire tent can be very effective.
 - **Cold makes plastic brittle.** Assess your warm-weather camping gear for durability at sub-zero temperatures.
 In particular, inflatable air mattresses can become brittle and fail in freezing temps.
 - **Wood burning stove** with a chimney is an option for some tents.
 A tent stove is smaller than a fireplace, so you will need to be able to split and cut your firewood into smaller pieces.
 You will need to add wood every hour or two, so you might want to plan to take turns tending the fire.
+- **Other things have trouble in the cold**, too.
+Lighters have trouble, so using matches (or larger propane torches) often works better.
+Memory foam hardens.
+Pounding stakes into frozen ground is no fun but lag screws go right in.
+Zip ties break more readily and tape doesn't stick as well.
 - **Propane or Butane** - Those little heaters that don't need a chimney are great, but have some inherent drawbacks for use in a tent.
 Namely they create carbon dioxide (CO₂) and a surprising amount of water vapor when the fuel burns.
 You want good ventilation so the water does not condense on the inside of your tent when it is on.
 Crucial precautions if you go this route include:
   - The heater must be labeled "indoor-safe."
   - It must have an automatic tip-over shut-off.
   - The heater should have a low-oxygen sensor alarm or shut-off.
   - You should put the heater on a metal tray or other non- flammable surface so you don't melt your tent or start it on fire if the heater tips over.
-  - You should not sleep with the heater on.
   - **You must have an audible carbon monoxide detector**
   - Bring a **fire extinguisher**, too
 - **Electric Heat** is not a viable option as there is no electricity at the event.
 Please do not run a gas generator to produce electric heat.